WordPress/gutenberg/packages/components/src/keyboard-shortcuts/README.md

 ## Props

-The component accepts the following props:
+The component accepts the following props.
+Any other props are passed to the rendered wrapping element, if passed with `children`.

 ### children